bsquidwrd/bsquidwrd/README.md

 ---

-*Note: My postings on this site are my own and do not necessarily reflect the views of Aeries Software.*
+*Note: The postings on this site are my own and do not necessarily reflect the views of Aeries Software.*